Old English Sheepdog Grooming Guide

 Veterinary Care Schedule for Old English Sheepdogs

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Old English Sheepdog.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings